BoPeng/home-media-organizer/README.md

 # without any Date related EXIF meta data (external File: date is not considered)
 hmo list 2009 --without-exif '*Date'
 ```

+Note that `--search-paths` is an option used by most `hmo` commands, which specifies a list of directories to search when you specify a file or directory that does not exist under the current working directory.
+It is convenient to set this option in a configuration file to directories you commonly work with.

 ### `hmo show-exif`: Show EXIF information of one of more files